 If you work in digital marketing or own a website then this post is for you.
-Its the first part in a series of posts about exactly what you need to do to create an effective content marketing strategy.
-Anyone can create content and its not that hard to create great content.
-It is however not so easy to create the right content that is presented in the best way possible at the most appropriate time to make people do what you want them to do.
-That takes some skill so, if you want to increase your skills and get better results have a read of this.
+It’s the first part in a series of posts about exactly what you need to do to create an effective content marketing strategy.
+Anyone can create content, and it’s not that hard to create great content.
+It is, however, not so easy to create the right content that is presented in the best way possible at the most appropriate time to make people do what you want them to do.
+That takes some skill, so if you want to increase your know-how and get better results have a read of this.

 When you are confident that you have developed an effective content strategy for marketing your website you will feel awesome.
-It will feel almost as good as it does sitting on this chair; not quite as chilled but hey, you can’t have everything.
+It will feel almost as good as it does sitting on the chair pictured above; not quite as chilled but hey, you can’t have everything.

 As with all effective strategies, you need a framework to work within so you don’t mess up.
 And its all too easy to mess up if you don’t keep focused on the right things.
 The aim of this post is to provide a high level overview of an actionable process or framework that will help you create a plan you can have confidence in.

 I’ll set out the steps as we have developed them at Strategy in a multi-part post, as even with long form content enjoying renewed popularity, this was pretty damn long before I chopped it up.

 Building the strategy is based around three main stages: preparation, implementation and evaluation.
 I’ll run through each step in enough detail to make them actionable.
 People have written books on many of steps here so there is a lot more to be said.
 I’d love to hear from anyone working on developing a framework for content marketing so that we can compare notes.

 What is ‘content strategy’ in this context?

 Let’s make sure we are on the same page as there is so much content out there covering the topic of content strategy that its worth making sure that we are clear about our definition.
 This kind of content strategy will help you devise a plan to achieve two goals: